 1. Relationship Values

-I do not make time for people who do not make time for me.
+- My Time: I will not make time for people who don’t make time for me.

 2. Professional Values